On the complete classification of the unitary N=2 minimal superconformal field theories: Orbifold Construction of the N=2 Unitary Minimal Models

 \subsubsection{Orbifoldings between Minimal Families}

-We prove the following proposition: \begin{proposition} \begin{enumerate} \item Let $k$ be odd.
-Then all simple current invariants at level $k$ can be mapped by an orbifolding to the family $\widetilde{M}^0$. \item Let $4|k$.
+We prove the following proposition: \begin{proposition} \begin{enumerate} \item Let $4|k$.
 Then all simple current invariants at level $k$ can be mapped by an orbifolding to the family $\widetilde{M}^{4,2}$. \item Let $4|\overline{k}$.
 Then all simple current invariants at level $k$ can be mapped by an orbifolding to the family $\widetilde{M}^{2,0}$. \item Let $k=10$.
-Then all exceptional invariants at level $k$ can be mapped by an orbifolding into $\widetilde{E}^{10}_1$. \item Let $k=16$.
-Then all exceptional invariants at level $k$ can be mapped by an orbifolding into $\widetilde{E}^{16}_2$. \item Let $k=28$.
-Then all exceptional invariants at level $k$ can be mapped by an orbifolding into $\widetilde{E}^{28}$. \end{enumerate} \end{proposition}

-When $k$ is odd there is only one family of partition functions of minimal models and when $k=28$ there is only one family of exceptionals, so parts $1$ and $6$ are trivial, but we include these statements for completeness.
-We construct the necessary orbifoldings to prove statements $2$-$5$ in the following two sections.
+Then all exceptional invariants at level $k$ can be mapped by an orbifolding to the family $\widetilde{E}^{10}_1$. \item Let $k=16$.
+Then all exceptional invariants at level $k$ can be mapped by an orbifolding to the family $\widetilde{E}^{16}_2$. \end{enumerate} (When $k$ is odd or $k=28$ there is only one family.) \end{proposition} We construct the necessary orbifoldings to prove statements $1$-$4$ in the following two sections.